In this travel guide, I explain how you can easily cross the China-Laos border between the cities of Mohan(磨憨) and Boten.

 Right after the checkpoint, you’ll see a lot of minivans that can take you to the train station, which looks exactly like any Chinese train station.
 There even is the same public announcement voice that you hear in China at every train station.

-Tips for crossing the China-Laos border
+Tips for crossing the China-Laos border on foot

 - The opening times for the border are from 8:30 to 17:30 on the Chinese side and from 7:30 to 16:30 on the Laos side